Heavy Metal Toxicity

 Patients with chronic metal toxicity tend to have more prominent involvement of the central and peripheral nervous systems.
 However, encephalopathy and peripheral neuropathies may occur within a few hours to days of acute high-dose exposure.

 A classic presentation of chronic metal exposure includes anemia, Mees lines (horizontal hypopigmented lines across all nails), and subtle neurologic findings.
-These findings should prompt suspicion of heavy metal toxicity in any patient regardless of chief complaint.
+These findings should prompt suspicion of heavy metal toxicity in any patient regardless of the chief complaint.

 Laboratory Studies

-When specific testing is indicated, samples should be sent in metal free containers.
+When specific testing is indicated, samples should be sent in metal-free containers.

 Hair analysis is not generally reliable and rarely indicated.

-Patients should be instructed to abstain from seafood and seaweed products prior to testing for metals such as arsenic and mercury, since elevated concentrations in patients who have not done so for at least several days to 1-2 weeks may simply reflect nontoxic organic forms ingested in the diet.
+Patients should be instructed to abstain from seafood and seaweed products prior to testing for metals such as arsenic and mercury, since elevated concentrations in patients who have not abstained for at least several days to 1-2 weeks may simply reflect nontoxic organic forms ingested in the diet.
 Samples with elevated concentrations may also be sent for speciation for either of these metals to determine the relative contributions of organic forms versus inorganic forms.

 Imaging Studies